Skip to main content

 Lynita

 If ever you feel called to work in the field of medical research, please pursue it.
 Not all heroes wear capes.
-Some wear lab coats and some wear gowns that open in the back.
-May we all wear our hearts on our sleeve for the cures that are surely out there waiting to be discovered.
+Some wear lab coats—and some wear gowns that open in the back.
+May we all wear our hearts on our sleeve, for the cures are surely out there waiting to be discovered.

 < Older Post

-Progress to Advance Care, Treatments and Patient Outcomes for Brain Tumors
+Progress to Advance Care, Treatments, and Outcomes for Brain Tumor Patients

 Newer Post >

-Diagnosing CNS Tumors More Precisely with Methylation Marks
+Diagnosing Central Nervous System Tumors More Precisely with Methylation Marks

 If you would like to reproduce some or all of this content, see Reuse of NCI Information for guidance about copyright and permissions.
 In the case of permitted digital reproduction, please credit the National Cancer Institute as the source and link to the original NCI product using the original product's title; e.g., “Rare Spine Cancer Survivor: “Ain’t Nothin’ Gonna Steal My Joy!” was originally published by the National Cancer Institute.”